drashevsky/SimulatedCPU/README.md

 This repo includes a variety of images of the build process, final computer, and more here:

 - [C4C 1 Images](/images)

-## Features

-- An 8-bit Semi-Von Neumann architecture (data/addresses are 8 bits wide at maximum)
-- A 256 byte ROM and 256 byte RAM
-- 16 general purpose registers (AX - PX)
-- Hexadecimal keyboard and display
-- A 7 function ALU
-- 16 assembly instructions
-- A microcoded CPU
-- OLD TECHNOLOGY!!!
-We&#39;ve got ARAY/FILT/INST, and even a subframe ray gun!
-See if you can find it.
-- A 0.02 HZ cycle speed to teach patience

 ## Programming Instructions